-2.4 CONCLUSION
+2.5 CONCLUSION

-Having set out the context to the inquiry, we explain our approach to the inquiry in the following chapter.
-The subsequent chapters outline our draft findings regarding the value of distributed generation in the wholesale electricity market (chapter 4) and its environmental and social value (chapter 5), before setting out a proposed tariff structure to return these values to distributed generators (chapter 6).
+Having set out the context to the inquiry, we will now explain our approach to the inquiry (chapter 3).
+The subsequent chapters outline our findings regarding the value of distributed generation in the wholesale electricity market (chapter 4) and its environmental and social value (chapter 5), before setting out a tariff structure to return these values to distributed generators (chapter 6).